GeospatialCentroid/vitis/countyReports.md

 For a overview of the project aims and a summary of how to contribute preview review this <a href="https://docs.google.com/document/d/1lldozq2KBMbIGV2EKv8ur0BUqn6IenV3ilbQRkyu0yM/edit?usp=sharing"  target="_blank"> document.</a>

-> Information on the maps will be updated on Friday afternoons in June.
-Any suggestions made in July or later may not be intergated into the publication effort.
+Information on the maps will be updated on Friday afternoons throughout the review period.
+Any suggestions made after the review period may not integrated into the publication but we will do our best to include them in the finalized map products.

-#### Produced on 2023-05-28
+#### Produced on 2024-06-26

 **Data sets will not include any records after  2024-01-20**